 To register for a Youth or Family Camp, please click one of the options to the left.
 Selecting online registration will open a new window taking you to a trusted third-party we use for processing online registrations- the quickest and easiest way to register!
 Selecting paper registration will download the paper registration form that you print and complete by hand.

-If you are looking to register an adult special needs camper, please click the Adult Special Needs Registration button to visit that area.
+If you are looking to register an adult with differing abilities, please click here.

 Registrations will be accepted until noon Thursday for a camp starting the following Sunday.
 Generally, camp/retreat registration closes two business days before the start of camp/retreat unless otherwise noted in registration materials.